OrchardCMS/OrchardCore/src/docs/reference/modules/Setup/README.md

 This is to allow access to resources when an internet connection is not available or in countries like China, where CDNs are not always accessible.

 !!! note
-    It is recommended to enable the CDN setting after the setup.
+    It is recommended to enable the CDN setting after setup.